abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 Resource Blocks are the lowest level building blocks for composition requests.
 Resource Blocks contain status and control information about the Resource Block instance.
 They also contain the list of components found within the Resource Block instance.
 For example, if a Resource Block contains 1 Processor and 4 DIMMs, then all of those components will be part of the same composition request, even if only one of them is needed.
 In a completely disaggregated system, a client would likely find one component instance within each Resource Block.
 Resource Blocks, and their components, are not in a state where system software is able to use them until they belong in a composition.
 For example, if a Resource Block contains a Drive instance, the Drive will not belong to any given Computer System until a composition request is made that makes use of its Resource Block.

 The property `ResourceBlockType` contains classification information about the types of components found on the Resource Block that can be used to help clients quickly identify a Resource Block.
-Each `ResourceBlockType` is associated with specific schema elements which will be contained within that Resource Block.
+Each `ResourceBlockType` is associated with specific schema elements, which will be contained within that Resource Block.
 For example, if the value `Storage` was found in this property, then a client would know that this particular Resource Block contains storage related devices, such as storage controllers or drives, without having to drill into the individual component resources.
 The value `Compute` has special meaning; this is used to describe Resource Blocks that have bound processor and memory components that operate together as a compute subsystem.
 The value `Expansion` is also a special indicator that shows a particular Resource Block may have different types of devices over time, such as when a Resource Block contains plug-in cards where a user may replace the components at any time.

 The property `CompositionStatus` is an object that contains several properties:
 * `CompositionState` is used to inform the client of the state of this Resource Block regarding its use in a composition.